chumaky/datero-docs/docs/index.md

 Depending on used connectors, filtering predicates are pushed to the source.
 This allows you to easily query multimillion tables assuming you have a selective filtering criteria.

-Another exciting feature is capability to implement _reverse ETL_.
+Another exciting feature is capability to implement reverse ETL.
-Many connectors allow `write` mode.
+Many connectors support _write_ mode.
 This means, that you could change data in multiple databases right from the `Datero`.

-`Postgres` has an exciting feature of `CTE` which could do `DML` operations.
+`Postgres` has an exciting feature of CTE which could do DML operations.
 This allows to do such a crazy thing as changing the data in multiple sources from within single `SQL` statement!